 2.3.
 Fluidic module

 A commercial SPE array was used as the basis for developing the system sensing part.
 These screen-printed electrochemical arrays are formed by eight electrochemical sensors specially designed for the development of multiple simultaneous analysis.
 The biosensor µchamber system, schematically presented in Figure 3a, consisted of eight individual cells that permit the fitting of this SPE array and eight parallel, simultaneous measurements by eight three-electrode biosensors, each with a 2.56 mm-diameter gold-based working electrode (WE), a gold and silver-based counter (CE) and a reference (RE) electrode, respectively.
 Synthesizing, the eight independent µchamber permit eight independent simultaneous measurements.
 The physical structure of the sensor chamber was integrated in a 90 mm × 90 mm × 15 mm polyether ether ketone (PEEK) manifold.
 According to the scheme shown in Fig. 2 two manifolds were designed and constructed to minimize pipes and tubing and reuse common channels, microfluidic pumps and valves.
 The first one, named Mixing Manifold, contains the Dilution Tank (DT), used to mix the antibodies with the samples.
 It also included the inlets from the different tanks presented in Figure 2.
 The second manifold was designed to host the microsensors µchambers.
 The mixture of the inlet sample plus the antibody flood from the DC to each µchamber to perform the measurement according to the process described in section 2.1.
 Once the measurement finish, a cleaning process of both manifolds is done, followed by a regeneration stage, necessary to prepare the sensors to new measurements.
-In the supplementary material, the whole system is presented, and a video demo is also included.
+In the supplementary material, the whole system is presented, and a video demo (SM: Video_2) is included.
 Figure 4 shows the mechanical design of both manifolds.
 In can be appreciate the different cavities, pipes and headers done to minimize the whole system.
 Both manifolds were designed using the well-known SolidWorks software, a solid modeling computer-aided design from SolidWorks Corporation ©.
 PEEK was chosen for its appropriate chemical and mechanical properties (although it’s pretty hard and somehow difficult to work with, PEEK female threads endure several screwing and unscrewing without early crumbling).
 The diameter of internal connecting pipes was limited to 1/16’’ due to drill bit availability.
 Nine ASCO 2/2 Normally Closed – L S067A 030E microvalves, eight for each µchamber’s input and one for whole system cleaning purpose, were connected to the pipes as illustrated in Figure 3a.
 The volume of all micro-chambers was identical and equal to ~6mm3.
 An Instech P625/900 peristaltic micropump with a power consumption between 25 and 75 mA at 5 V was employed for regulating the flow rate from 0.0007 to 19 ml/min.
 All the different parts of the system where interconnected using PharMed 1/16’’ Internal Diameter (ID) tubing that ensure the functionality of the device.
 Among the different operating conditions offered by the peristaltic micropump, a flow rate of 1.6 ml/min was chosen to completely refill the sensor µchambers, using cyclic pulses of 1 s for each micro-chamber as presented in Figure 3b.
 Finally, the general protocol to perform the measurement implemented in our module is the well-presented and described in Table 1.

 2.4.
 The electronic system